Sallanches: Climate

-Policy and administration
+Politics and administration

-The commune is a capital of the canton of Sallanches.
+The commune is the seat of the canton of Sallanches.

 Formerly attached to the joint trade union of the Pays du Mont-Blanc (initially grouping together 14 communes), since 2013 it has been a member of the community of communes Pays du Mont-Blanc (CCPMB) grouping ten communes, with Combloux, Les Contamines-Montjoie, Cordon, Demi-Quartier, Domancy, Megève, Praz-sur-Arly, Passy, Saint-Gervais-les-Bains.

 Sallanches is part of the arrondissement of Bonneville and the sixth constituency of Haute-Savoie established in 2009.

 The sallancharde population tends to vote overwhelmingly, both in national and local elections, in favor of right-wing parties.
 The left has little presence in local political life (see municipal results below).

 Municipal administration

 In March 2008, the Salanchardes municipal elections were held in three competing lists: two lists on the right, “Sallanches, Ensemble Agissons” (conducted by the outgoing mayor, Georges Morand), “Salanches 2008, another future” (conducted by a deputy of the outgoing majority, René Chesney) and a left-wing list, “Democracy and progress” (conducted by an outgoing councillor).
 On 9 March 2008, Georges Morand's list was elected for his first term in the first round, with about 66.5% of the vote, compared to 18.9% for Marie-Pierre Gourichon and 14.5% for René Chesney.
 Morand was re-elected for a second term in the first round in the March 2014 elections and for a third term in the second round in June 2020.

 Since 1947, only six mayors have succeeded one another: